vshymanskyy/ViperIDE/test/README.md

 modules: `src/utils.js` has no imports at all and `src/utils_browser.js` holds everything that needs a page.
 Anything a suite imports has to stay on the portable side of that line.

-`src/package_mgr.js` is the one with a foot in both: `mpy-cross` is a browser wasm bundle, so it reaches `src/python_utils.js` through a dynamic import at the point of use.
-Under Node that import throws, which `package_mgr.js` already treats as "install the `.py` source instead".
-Precompiled `.mpy` files served by an index are still installed as `.mpy`, so that path stays covered.

 Transports are split under `src/transports/`.
 The base class and the WebREPL transport are shared with the browser; `src/transports/node.mjs` is the barrel this suite connects through, adding the serial and wasm-VM transports that only exist under Node.